north-road/slyr/docs/user_guide/pricing.md

+# SLYR Pricing #
 **SLYR** Plugin costs €1200.

-This which includes
+This includes:
-> access to **SLYR's** full tools
+> Access to **SLYR's** full tools
-> multiple user access in the one physical location
+> Multiple user access in the one physical location
-> perpetual verion updates
+> Perpetual verion updates
-> no annual maintenance
+> No annual maintenance
-> full support from North Road
+> Full support from North Road

 ## Cost for non-European purchases ##
 For those located outside of Europe, the cost will be as per the conversion rate at the time of issuing the invoice.